Postgraduate Course: Social Dimensions of Systems and Synthetic Biology (PGSP11476)

 On completion of this course, the student will be able to:

-- Can identify and characterise the key methods, approaches and theories from science and technology studies as they apply to the study of systems and synthetic biology.
+- Be able to identify and characterise the key methods, approaches and theories from science and technology studies (STS) as they apply to the study of systems and synthetic biology

-- Can critically evaluate the main ethical, legal and social issues arising from systems and synthetic biology, and the contributions to academic and public debates on these issues.
+- Be able to critically evaluate the main social dimensions of systems and synthetic biology, and the contributions to academic and public debates on these issues

-- Can apply these understandings and skills, and deploy these approaches, concepts and techniques in written assignments and seminar presentations.
+- Be able to apply these understandings and skills, and deploy these approaches, concepts and techniques in written assignments, discussions and presentations

 |Graduate Attributes and Skills